Industry code to take on spammers, botnets and zombies

 - A reporting mechanism in cases of extreme threat back to CERT Australia to facilitate a national high level view of attack status.

-The icode builds on the ACMA (Australian Communications and Media Authority) Australian Internet Security Initiative (AISI) as well as other sources of security intelligence which showed that malware-infested computers were a growing risk that required coordinated industry, consumer and government responses.
+The icode builds on the Australian Communications and Media Authority (ACMA) Australian Internet Security Initiative (AISI) as well as other sources of security intelligence which showed that malware-infested devices were a growing risk that required coordinated industry, consumer and government responses.

 The icode is available for download.
 Click here.